ihmeuw/vivarium_cluster_tools/README.rst

     :alt: Documentation Status

-Vivarium cluster tools is a python package that makes running ``vivarium`` simulations at scale on a Univa Grid Engine cluster easy.
+Vivarium cluster tools is a python package that makes running ``vivarium`` simulations at scale on a Slurm cluster easy.

 Installation
 ------------